 The Hugh Laurie thing was really a fluke—I would never have thought that he was a Booker fan.
 But Hugh released an album called Let Them Talk while I was making the film.
 He's on piano playing songs he loves, and a lot of them are New Orleans songs.
 The title, Let Them Talk, is actually a reference to a song of the same title that Booker was well-known for singing.
 I read in Hugh's album liner notes that Jelly Roll Morton and James Booker were his favorite musicians.
 I thought, “Well clearly this man needs to be in my film.”
 He said yes; it was that easy.

-OA: One of the most visually striking things about the film was how much old, beautiful footage of New Orleans and Booker you featured from the '70s and early '80s.
+One of the most visually striking things about the film was how much old, beautiful footage of New Orleans and Booker you featured from the Seventies and early Eighties.
 Where did you look for this footage?

 I don't know if you noticed, but there is no footage of Booker playing in New Orleans in the film.
 That's a very New Orleans thing, to not have footage of one of its black musicians from that time, and it says a lot about the city.
 We have footage from East Germany, behind the Iron Curtain, and we don't have anything of him playing in New Orleans.
 The same city that produced him ultimately contributed to his near-disappearance.
 That's really powerful for me, and it's really sad.

 When Booker went to Germany and France, he was wildly successful, but when he came back to the U.S., he had to play in bars and cafes, and he went largely unnoticed.
 How deeply do you think this affected him?

 I think it was devastating to him to know that he had an immense amount of talent, but that he wasn't being recognized for it, and he wasn't succeeding financially.
 But I think it was complex.
 That's what I really like about Booker—his story is like a Rubik's Cube that you have to work on.